lilianngweta/personal-website/index.md

 <!-- Outside of work and school, I like to hike, dance and listen to music.
 I also like to travel and to interact with people from different cultures!  -->

 <!-- <b>Email:</b> lilianngweta@gmail.com  -->
-My current research focuses on training world models for Physical AI, and I am also interested in improving the efficiency and reliability of AI agents.
+My current research focuses on training world models for Physical AI.
+Additional research interests include improving the efficiency and reliability of AI agents.

 <br>
 ## Updates!